nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

 -------------
 After successfully installing ForensicVM one needs to configure the AutopsyVM plugin.
 The initial configuration is composed of the following steps:

-Step 1: In Autopsy: Add a new datasource to Autopsy.
-This new datasource is the forensic image that we need to convert to a forensicVM
+Step 1: In Autopsy: Add a new data source to Autopsy.
+This new data source is the forensic image that we need to convert to a forensicVM
 ----------------------------------------------------------------------------------------------------------------------------------------
  #.
 Add datasource
  #.
 Specify a new hostname
  #.
 Next

  .. figure:: img/setup_0001.jpg
-    :alt: Add datasource
+    :alt: Add data source
     :align: center

-    Add a new datasource to Autopsy
+    Add a new data source to Autopsy

 Step 2: Select your Disk Image
 --------------------------------
  #.
-Select option disk image or VM FIle
+Select the option disk image or VM FIle
  #.
 Next

 .. figure:: img/setup_0002.jpg